 Methodology: The Resource-Based View theory and the Beach theory will serve as the theoretical framework for this study, conducted through a descriptive survey design.
 Thirty-eight three and four-star rated hotels in Naivasha, Kenya, constitute the target population.
 The study used a census due to the relatively low target population size.
 A pilot study was executed among 3 to 4-star rated hotels in Kisumu sub-county, chosen for their similar operational environment.
-The questionnaire's validity was determined by a supervisor and two strategic management experts, while reliability was established through Cronbach Alpha Coefficients, interpreted at a 0.7 level, based on the pilot study outcomes.
+The questionnaire's validity was established through Cronbach Alpha Coefficients, interpreted at a 0.7 level, based on the pilot study outcomes.
 The study involved 76 respondents, with each hotel selecting two managers who were knowledgeable about blue ocean strategies and their influence on organization's performance.
 Primary data was gathered through the use of a questionnaire.
 The study used descriptive and regression analysis to analyze the data.